mmammel12/regSNP/README.md

 pip install pymongo
 ```

+3. You will also need to unzip 'humanGenome.zip' and make sure settings.json has the correct directory to access the human genome file

-2. Then run the following commands to clone the repository and install the program.
+4. Then run the following commands to clone the repository and install the program.

 ```bash
 git clone https://github.com/mmammel12/regSNP.git